tseaver/compoze/docs/commandline.rst

    line, show information about :term:`source distribution` archives for each :term:`project` installed in the current Python environment.

+   Overrides global option.

+.. cmdoption:: -l FIND_LINKS_URL, --find-links=FIND_LINKS_URL

+   Add ``FIND_LINKS_URL`` to the list of pages in which to search for links to :term:`source distribution` archives.
+May be repeated.

+   Overrides global option.

 .. cmdoption:: -o, --show-only-best

    Show information only for the "best" :term:`source distribution`